 In November 2016 I had wrist surgery to repair a ligament tear that had occurred 5+ years earlier.
 The pain is nearly gone, but if I work my wrist too much it shows in what I do.
 I also have tremors in my hands due to nerve and muscle damage caused by epilepsy (I've had epilepsy since I was 11).
 I apologize if my handwriting is a little messy or if things I've colored aren't all that great.
 It's a lot of work and keeps my wrist flexible, but I have a habit of doing too much.
 Cursive is the only form of writing that doesn't cause me pain.
 I'm sorry if you have a difficult time reading cursive, but writing in print style is extremely painful for me.

 I'm on a limited budget, and my husband is the only one who can work.
 I do my best to send swaps out the day I'm assigned to my partner.
-If my half of a swap arrives a little late it's likely due to not having the money to purchase stamps.
+If my half of a swap arrives a little late it's likely due to not having the money to pay postage.
 99% of the time I do have things mailed out the day of the swap or sent out before the due date.
 If you fancy sending me unused stamps that'd be great.
 If I know my half will be late due to lack of funds I drop from the swap before I'm assigned; if I forget to do this I notify the person I'm sending the item(s) to that it will be a little late.

 I rate the day a swap arrives.
 If I haven't rated you it's because I haven't received anything.
 For international swaps I give it 45 days before contacting the sender (unless it's marked as not sent).
 If you state in your profile that mail is often not sent regularly due to your region (parts of the USA are like this) I'll give it 30 days past the ETA before contacting you.
 If you notice I haven't rated you, but I haven't contacted you, it's likely due to nothing arriving.
 I've only given out four 1s, one of which was changed to a 3 because even after months of waiting and contacting them and no answer the items arrived.
 Again, I rate as soon as the items arrive.